nitesh4146/scaffold-vite-edu/README.md

 # Educational App Template

-A modern, production-ready React + TypeScript + Vite template designed for educational applications with interactive visualizations.
+A modern, production-ready React + TypeScript + Vite template designed for educational applications with interactive visualizations, multi-language support, and flexible content organization.

 ## 🎯 What This Template Provides